jacopen/cf-php-buildpack-binary-build-scripts/README.md

  1. Install [VirtualBox](https://www.virtualbox.org/) or [VMware Fusion](http://www.vmware.com/products/fusion) on your local machine.
  1. If using VMware Fusion, also install the [Vagrant provider](https://www.vagrantup.com/vmware) for it.
  1. Clone this repository.
  1. Change directories to your newly-cloned repository (`cd cf-php-buildpack-binary-build-scripts`) and run `./build/run_vagrant.sh all`.
 This will cycle through three Ubuntu virtual machines: 10.04 Lucid, 12.04 Precise, and 14.04 Trusty.
 On each machine, it will build the binaries and copy them to a sub-folder of the `output` directory.
-When complete the packages will all reside there.
+ 1. When the build is complete, the packages will all reside in the `output` directory on the local machine.

 To see what happens on each vm, refer to the `run_local.sh` script below.